SirDavidLudwig/Technical-Minecraft/extensions/javarand/README.md

 # javarand

-This extension is Cython implementation of the current Java Random utility found in Java 16.
+This extension is a Cython implementation of the current Java Random utility found in Java 16.

 ## Building and Installing